-Incident Reports can also be made online via Maxient, a web based conduct software management system.
-Once a incident is reported via Maxient the Office of Student Life and Conduct receives the complaint electronically and will contact the involved parties toset up a meeting.
-Please note that if any information is left blank on the reporting form i.e. reporting student's name, and/or contact information the Office of Student Life and Conduct be limited in its ability to fully investigate the complaint.
-Information regardingMaxient can be found on the Office of Student Life and Conduct web page and a link tothe reporting form is https://publicdocs.maxient.com/reportingform.php?BergenCC&layout\id=1.
+Incident Reports can also be made online via Maxient, a web-based conduct software management system.
+Once an incident is reported via Maxient, the Office of Student Life and Conduct receives the complaint electronically and will contact the involved parties to set up a meeting.
+Please note that if any information is left blank on the reporting form (i.e. reporting student's name, and/or contact information) the Office of Student Life and Conduct may be limited in its ability to fully investigate the complaint.
+Information regarding Maxient can be found on the Office of Student Life and Conduct web page and a link to the reporting form is https://publicdocs.maxient.com/reportingform.php?BergenCC&layout_id=1.
 The Student Code of Conduct process is different from criminal and civil court proceedings.
-Procedures and rights in proceedings under this Code are conducted withfairness to all, but do not include the same process afforded by the Courts.
+Procedures and rights in proceedings under this Code are conducted with fairness to all, but does not include the same process afforded by the Courts.
+The incident report should include the following:

-The incident report should include:
+- 1. Complainant's name, address and telephone number. - 2.
+The name of the person who is accused with a violation of this Code. - 3.
+The date(s) on which the alleged incident occurred. - 4.
+The place(s) where the alleged incident occurred. - 5.
+A statement describing, in detail, the alleged incident. - 6.
+The name, address and telephone number of any witnesses.

-- Complainant's name, address and telephone number. - The name of the person who is accused with a violation of this Code. - The date(s) on which the alleged incident occurred. - The place(s) where the alleged incident occurred. - A statement describing, in detail, the alleged incident. - The name, address and telephone number of any witnesses.
-In exceptional circumstances, provisions may be made to protect the identity of reportersand witnesses upon request.
+In exceptional circumstances, provisions may be made to protect the identity of reporters and witnesses upon request.

-B. Reporting a Student for an Academic Integrity
+Reporting a Student for a Lack of Academic Integrity

-A faculty member who suspects a student in his/her class, or working under his/her direction, of violating conduct demonstrating a lack of academic integrity can choose to:o Submit the report as an "information only" case to request that the incident be kept "on file" for the student, or
+A faculty member who suspects a student in his/her class, or working under his/her direction, of violating conduct demonstrating a lack of academic integrity can choose to: